-In 2020, excess materials not identified as radioactive, such as scrap metal and electronics equipment resulting from normal operations, were released to interested parties or to an off-site location.
+In 2021, excess materials not identified as radioactive, such as scrap metal and electronics equipment resulting from normal operations, were released to interested parties or to an off-site location.
 All materials were surveyed, as required, using appropriate calibrated instruments and released based on the DOE pre-approved authorized release limits.
-There were no releases of real property in 2020.
+There were no releases of real property in 2021.

-3.15 EXTERNAL AUDITS AND OVERSIGHT

-3.15.1 Regulatory Agency Oversight
+3.15 EXTERNAL AUDITS AND OVERSIGHT 3.15.1 Regulatory Agency Oversight oversee BNL activities.

-A number of federal, state, and local agencies oversee BNL activities.
 In addition to external audits and oversight, the Laboratory has a comprehensive self-assessment program, as described in Chapter 2.
-In 2020, due to the pandemic, BNL was only inspected by federal, state, or local regulators on seven occasions.
+In 2021, due to the continued pandemic, BNL was only inspected by federal, state, or local regulators on nine occasions.
 These inspections included: